fluxninja/aperture/docs/content/use-cases/adaptive-service-protection/service/average-latency-feedback.md

 variance between current latency and a historical latency baseline, the policy facilitates the identification of potential service overload.
 A deviation of **`1.1`** from the baseline is considered as a signal of service overload.

+In addition, workload prioritization is specified in the load scheduler based on user types accessing the service.
+User types are identified based on the value of a header label http.request.header.user_type.
+Requests matching label value guest are assigned a priority of 50, whereas those matching subscriber are given a priority of 200.

 To mitigate service overload, the requests to the **`cart-service.prod.svc.cluster.local`** service are passed through a load